 A new scorecard will appear, showing the percentage of fulfilled orders.
 If something went wrong (for example all orders were divided by fulfilled rather than the other way around), you can look up the formula behind a scorecard.
 Click on it and then click on the leftmost part of a metric, with an Fx sign.

-Here you can see the formula and adjust it, with standard mathematical formulas and more advanced Data Studio functions.
+Here you can see the formula and adjust it, with standard mathematical formulas and more advanced Looker Studio functions.
 You can also choose for a number to be displayed as a percentage or as a currency, which will probably be your default option for all financial scorecards.

 Blending data from different sources

 One last chart we wanted to share uses data from two different sources.
 The inventory quantity is taken from the Products source while the sales of these products are from the Orders with line numbers source.
 The Current_total_price header may be confusing but, underneath, it’s the price of each order, summed up.

 To achieve that we need to approach data blending from a different angle than we did with scorecards.
 Create a table chart, then click on the Blend data button to the right.

 In the leftmost part of the screen, choose the data source, add dimension, and metric as if you were adding a regular chart.
 Then, select Add another data source.

 A new box will appear where you can select the data source of your choice.
 Notice how the fields change: a new one, named Join Keys, appeared on top.
 Insert the desired dimension there, then ignore the dimensions field below and insert a metric as usual.

 Your setup should look similar to what we’ve got:

 For the blended data to make sense, each source needs to share a joint dimension – referred to as join keys.
 As the naming in different sources differs, even in those exported only from Shopify, this field is used to tell Looker Studio what it is that we’re actually trying to measure.